alaa-ahmed17/smart-home/README.md

 #simple smart-home
-System asks user to enter the password using KEYPAD and print each entry in keypad and checks this entry with correct password(15987).
+System asks user to enter the password using KEYPAD and prints each entry in keypad and checks this entry with correct password(15987).

 in case of wrong password -->